 Kelley was Chief of Police for Kansas City, MO, Director of the FBI, and after his retirement formed Clarence M. Kelley and Associates, Inc.in Kansas City.
 Includes correspondence, papers, clippings, speeches, photographs of Kelley and his family from his college days until 1994.
 Also materials relating to Mr. Kelley's FBI career, his tenure as Chief of Police, and personal items.

 Kenyon, Phineas, Power of Attorney, 1850, (C1578)

-Power of attorney to Robert Kenyon, Boone County, MO, for Phineas Kenyon, June 1, 1850.
+The collection contains a document giving power of attorney to Robert Kenyon, Boone County, MO, for Phineas Kenyon, June 1, 1850.

 Kratzer, Christian, Affidavit, 1842, (C1700)